What Is a Prenup? Everything You Need to Know

 This comprehensive Aatos guide aims to explain what a ‘’Prenup’’ is in the UK, the purpose they serve, their legal standing, the drafting process, and why everyone that is planning to marry or enter into a civil partnership should have one.

-But what is a prenup after all and what does it contain?
-In this article you'll find all the basic information about prenups and how to make one.
+In this article you'll find what is a prenup.
+It will include all the basic information about prenups and how to make one.

 In the UK, a prenup is a legally binding contract entered into by a couple before their marriage or civil partnership.
 The prenup essentially sets out how they wish their assets to be divided if they divorce or have their civil partnership dissolved.